portofportlandgis/open-data/README.md

 # Port of Portland GIS Open Data

-Port of Portland GIS data is updated on weekly basis (every Monday at 11:59pm).
+Port of Portland GIS data is updated on a weekly basis (every Monday at 11:59pm).
 Metadata for each dataset is provided below.

 ## Data Disclaimer